baharefatemi/ReAlE/README.md

 - `nr`: number of negative examples per positive example for each arity.

-- `out_channels`: number of out channels for convolution filters in HypE.

 - `filt_w`: width of convolutional weight filters in HypE.

-- `stride`: stride of convolutional weight filters in HypE.

 - `emb_dim`: embedding dimension.